awsdocs/amazon-workmail-administration-guide/doc_source/monitoring-workmail-cloudwatch.md

 |  `OutgoingEmailBounced`  |  The number of outgoing emails that could not be delivered, counted for each intended recipient\.
 For example, if 1 email is sent to 10 recipients, and 2 emails could not be delivered, the `OutgoingEmailBounced` count is 2\.
 Units: Count  |
 |  `OutgoingEmailSent`  |  The number of emails successfully sent from your Amazon WorkMail organization\.
 This metric is counted for each recipient of a successfully sent email\.
 For example, if 1 email is sent to 10 recipients, and the email was successfully delivered to 8 of the recipients, the `OutgoingEmailSent` count is 8 \.
 Units: Count  |

-## CloudWatch Event Logs for Amazon WorkMail<a name="cw-events"></a>
+## CloudWatch event logs for Amazon WorkMail<a name="cw-events"></a>

 When you turn on email event logging for your Amazon WorkMail organization, Amazon WorkMail logs email events with CloudWatch\.
-For more information about turning on email event logging, see [Tracking Messages](tracking.md)\.
+For more information about turning on email event logging, see [Tracking messages](tracking.md)\.

 The following tables describe the events that Amazon WorkMail logs with CloudWatch, when the events are transmitted, and what the event fields contain\.